Common Name: red spruce

 Comments: Declared national champion in 2019.
 This tree was found and measured by participants in the 2003 Youth Conservation Camp sponsored by the Virginia Soil and Water Conservation Districts.

-The only plausible mechanism for this being a tree from a single seed is that the seedling was physically injured at a very young age, losing its terminal leader and thereafter two remaining lateral branches reoriented into codominant leaders.
-Injury to the terminal leader might have been sustained from falling debris, insect pests, vertebrate herbivores, or winter dessication.
+If this is a tree that originated from a single seed, then the seedling must have been physically injured at a very young age, losing its terminal leader and thereafter two remaining lateral branches reoriented into codominant leaders.
+Injury to the terminal leader might have been sustained from storm damage, insect pests, vertebrate herbivores, or winter desiccation.
 Red spruce rarely if ever sprouts from stumps or reproduces vegetatively by layering, so that mechanism of codominant leader development is unlikely.

-Arguing for the hypothesis of a damaged terminal leader leading to codominant leaders is the fact that the leaders are of very similar height and girth.
+Evidence supporting the hypothesis of a damaged terminal leader resulting in codominant leaders is the fact that the leaders are of similar height and girth.
 One of the leaders is slightly smaller, but this could be due to diminished access to light or soil resources relative to its twin.
 However, this development of the two leaders could also be possible under the scenario of two seeds germinating next to each other during a brief span of years.
 The scenario of the leaders originating from two seeds is a simpler explanation for the growth habit observed today, although two trees persisting next to each other to reach such size occurs rarely.

-When the tree was measured in 2013, the trunk circumference was measured below the trunk fork and just above the taper of the buttress roots, yielding a measurement of 165", which tallies with the height and crown spread shown to a score of 292 points.
-Individual measurements of each stem in 2020 at 4.5' above ground yielded measurements of 87" and 105", yielding a composite circumference of 136", which tallies with the height and crown spread shown to a score of 263 points.
-If only the larger stem girth was used in the score (105"), the score would be 232 points.
-Even this diminished score would rank the tree as the Virginia state champion (depending on whether or not the codominant leader was included in the crown spread measurement - if it's considered a seperate tree, then perhaps not).
+When the tree was measured in 2013, the trunk circumference was measured below the trunk fork and just above the taper of the buttress roots, yielding a measurement of 165"", which tallies with the height and crown spread shown to a score of 292 points.
+Individual measurements of each stem in 2020 at 4.5' above ground yielded measurements of 87"" and 105"", yielding a composite circumference of 136"", which tallies with the height and crown spread shown to a score of 263 points.
+If only the larger stem girth was used in the score (105""), the score would be 232 points.
+Even this diminished score would rank the tree as the Virginia state champion (depending on whether or not the codominant leader was included in the crown spread measurement - if it's considered a separate tree, then perhaps not).

 Location of Tree